DKarthikeya31/Anchor/README.md

 ## 2. Idea / Solution

-**Wayfinder** takes a single natural-language request per day and turns it into real, executed actions across Calendar, Reminders, and Health — without the user touching any of those apps directly.
+**Anchor** takes a single natural-language request per day and turns it into real, executed actions across Calendar, Reminders, and Health — without the user touching any of those apps directly.

 **Example:**
 > User says: *"I've got deadlines Thursday and keep skipping workouts — sort me out."*
-> Wayfinder: moves a workout to Wednesday evening, blocks focus time before Thursday's meetings, and updates reminders — automatically.
+> Anchor: moves a workout to Wednesday evening, blocks focus time before Thursday's meetings, and updates reminders — automatically.

 Everything happens **on-device**.
 No request, plan, or personal data ever leaves the phone.